Probabilistic Representation and Approximation for Coupled Systems of Variational Inequalities: Link with coupled systems of variational inequalities

-We omit the proof of this comparison theorem which is a natural extension of Theorem 4.1 in \cite{kmpz08}.
-Following the arguments of the proof of Proposition 3.3 in \cite{penxu07}, $v$ still interprets as the minimal viscosity solution to \reff{SVI}-\reff{SVITT} in the class of functions with linear growth, whenever only a comparison theorem for the IPDE \reff{IPDE} holds.
+We omit the proof of this comparison theorem which is a natural extension of Theorem 4.1 in Kharroubi et al. (2010).
+Following the arguments of the proof of Proposition 3.3 in Peng and Xu (2007), $v$ can still be interpreted as the minimal viscosity solution of \reff{SVI}-\reff{SVITT} in the class of functions with linear growth, whenever a comparison theorem for the IPDE \reff{IPDE} holds.